alexmuindu/Street_food/README.md

 ## Screenshots

-This is a sample what my web looks like;
+This is a sample of my page